jmcoded0/Phishing-Detection-Lab-with-Kali-Linux-Splunk/README.md

 - Simulated a phishing campaign with SET
 - Cloned a real login page and hosted it locally
 - Captured victim credentials securely in a sandbox
-- Sent Apache logs to Splunk using HEC
+- Forwarded phishing credentials to Splunk using HEC for analysis
 - Created a Splunk detection query to flag suspicious POST requests

 ---